 Under applicable corporate law, shareholders can only vote "for" or "withhold" their vote for directors, but may not vote "against" them.
 As a result, a single "for" vote can result in the election of a director, irrespective of the number of "withhold" votes.
 In connection with the Meeting, the proxy forms used for the election of directors will enable shareholders to vote in favour of, or withhold their vote for, each director nominee separately.
-The Board has voluntarily adopted a majority voting policy requiring directors to submit their resignation in circumstances (excluding contested elections) where the number of votes withheld is greater than the number of votes cast for the director.
-This policy became effective in respect of the elections taking place at the 2011 annual general meeting of shareholders.
+The Board has adopted a majority voting policy requiring directors to submit their resignation in circumstances (excluding contested elections) where the number of votes withheld is greater than the number of votes cast for the director.